Einstein Type Systems on Complete Manifolds: Introduction

+Global barriers were first introduced in the analysis of the ECE in \cite{Holst1} and are tailored to provide uniform estimates for solutions to the momentum equation in \eqref{EMSystem-CompleteManifolds}, whenever $\phi$ is replaced by a fixed $\varphi$ such that $\phi_{-}\leq \varphi\leq \phi_{+}$.
+This, in turn, allows one to produce solutions along a compact exhaustion of $M$ via a Schauder fixed point theorem, which is then coupled with a diagonal extraction scheme to generate a global solution.
+The necessary uniform controls on $X$ will rely on the first eigenvalue of the CKL, defined by

-and its positivity allows us to guarantee the existence of solutions to linear equations which have the form of the momentum constraint in (\ref{EMSystem-CompleteManifolds}) on a complete manifold $M$, and furthermore provides us with good estimates for such solutions on compacts (see Lemma \ref{050720211748}).
-This spectral condition is key for the above existence theorem, since, in particular, it guarantees the invertibility of the CKL with Dirichlet boundary conditions on compact domains.
+Positivity of $\lambda_{1, \gamma, \mathrm{conf} }$ allows one to guarantee the existence of solutions to linear equations involving the CKL on a complete manifold $M$, with good estimates on compacts (see Lemma \ref{050720211748}).

-Let us briefly comment on the flexibility of the functional hypotheses in the above theorem.
-First, notice that the $L^p_{loc}$-conditions imposed in (\ref{FunctHypMain}) are mild, demanding integrability of the energy sources, the mean curvature and the TT-part of the initial data set only on compacts.
-On the other hand, the momentum sources as well as $d\tau$ are imposed with a global restriction, which forces a control at infinity.
-These global controls for the momentum sources arise from a necessity to have global controls on solutions for the momentum constraint throughout the iteration process, and we anticipate that a similar control is necessary in our strategy for constructing global supersolutions.
+Concerning the functional hypotheses in the above theorem, the $L^p_{loc}$-conditions imposed in (\ref{FunctHypMain}) demand merely local integrability conditions.
+On the other hand, the momentum sources as well as $\nabla\tau$ are imposed with a global restriction, which forces a control at infinity.
+These arise from a necessity to have global controls on solutions for the momentum constraint, and a similar control is necessary in our strategy for constructing global supersolutions.
 It is worth noticing that the conditions in (\ref{FunctHypMain}) clearly allow for a wide range of mean curvature behaviours, allowing for far-from-CMC initial data.
-In particular, the condition $d\tau\in L^2(M,dV_{\gamma})$ can be interpreted as a \emph{near CMC-condition at infinity}.
+In particular, the condition $\nabla \tau\in L^2(M,dV_{\gamma})$ can be interpreted as a \emph{near CMC-condition at infinity}.
 Given the flexibility of the asymptotic structure of $M$, this can be seen as a substantial improvement on current existence theory for the conformally formulated ECE.

-In order to construct global barrier function for (\ref{EMSystem-CompleteManifolds}), we will need to impose some further conditions on the global geometry and on the coefficients of the systems.
+In order to construct global barrier functions for (\ref{EMSystem-CompleteManifolds}), we need to impose some further conditions on the global geometry and on the coefficients of the systems.
 In particular, in the following theorem establishing our main result, we will assume that $(M,\gamma)$ has \emph{bounded geometry} (see Appendix \ref{BoundedGeometry} for detailed definitions).

-\begin{theorem} Let $(M, \gamma)$ be a smooth Riemannian manifold of bounded geometry, let $n\ge3$ be its dimension and $p>n$.
+\begin{thmx} Let $(M^n, \gamma)$ be a smooth Riemannian manifold of bounded geometry $n\ge3$ and $p>n$.
 We make the following assumptions: